nonomal/librespeed_speedtest/doc.md

 __Important__: You can't mix HTTP with HTTPS; if the frontend uses HTTP, you won't be able to connect to HTTPS backends, and viceversa.

-__Important__: For HTTPS, all your servers must have valid certificates or the browser will refuse to connect
+__Important__: For HTTPS, all your servers must have valid certificates or the browser will refuse to connect.

-__Important__: Don't use my demo servers, they're slow!

 If your list of servers changes often, you might not want to have it hardcoded in the HTML file.
 LibreSpeed can load the server list from a JSON file.
-To do this, edit `index.html` and replace the list of servers with this:
+To do this, remove the server list and replace it with the URL to your server list, like this:
 ```js
 var SPEEDTEST_SERVERS="your URL here";
 ```